furnstahl/Physics-8805/installation/install.md

        Preparing transaction: done
        Verifying transaction: done
        Executing transaction: done
 where "done" appears when it has finished.
+If all is well at the end, you'll get a success message.
+If it fails, email the message you get to furnstahl.1@osu.edu.

 Some packages might not be found in the default conda channels.
 One can either specify relevant package channel(s) in the environment.yml